Citizen science campaign to map Estonian cowslip population

 - In order to observe you need to go to this exact place and take a smartphone with internet access with you.

-- Open cowslip website nurmenukk.ee and start inserting your observation (will be open in the middle of April).
+- Open cowslip website nurmenukk.ee and start inserting your observation or use the form in English

 To determine the type of a flowers you just need to take a look - you don't need to pick the flower.
 But when you have finished your observation you can pick a handful of flowers to brew some great natural tea at home.